DeSantis Provides Updates On New COVID-19 Treatments, Vaccine Distribution - WUSF Public Media | Tampa NPR, Local News Coverage

 “As more vaccines become available, we of course are going to want to get that into the broader senior community first, and then into the broader community at large.
 But as we anxiously await the vaccine, I think it’s important to double down on protecting our most vulnerable, particularly our vulnerable seniors in long-term care facilities,” DeSantis said.

-DeSantis has also set aside an additional 500-thousand rapid coronavirus tests which will allow long-term care facilities to test all staff, visitors, and contractors.
+DeSantis has also set aside an additional 500,000 rapid coronavirus tests, which will allow long-term care facilities to test all staff, visitors and contractors.

-Pfizer and Moderna expect to initially produce about 40-million doses of vaccine nationwide by the end of December — but since each person needs to receive two separate doses of the vaccine, about 20 million Americans will be vaccinated in the first round.
+Pfizer and Moderna expect to initially produce about 40 million doses of vaccine nationwide by the end of December — but since each person needs to receive two doses of the vaccine, about 20 million Americans will be vaccinated in the first round.

-Five Florida hospitals, including Tampa General, are in line to receive the first shipments of Pfizer’s vaccine sometime in the next 3-6 weeks, pending FDA approval.
+Five Florida hospitals, including Tampa General, are in line to receive the first shipments of Pfizer’s vaccine sometime in the next three to six weeks, pending FDA approval.